shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 ***Options***

-Through this tab you can perform many operations like:
+Through this tab, you can perform many operations like:

-- You can configure your browser to use one of the listners as its proxy server.
+- You can configure your browser to use one of the listeners as its proxy server.
-- You can control which requests, responses, and websocket messeges should be stalled for viewing and editing in the intercept tab.
+- You can control which requests, responses, and WebSocket messages should be stalled for viewing and editing in the intercept tab.
-- You can use this tab to perform automatic modification of responses.
+- You can use this tab to perform the automatic modification of responses.
 - You can use this tab to automatically replace parts of requests and responses passing through the proxy.

-By using this tab, you can specify destination web servers for which Burp will directly pass through TLS connection.
+By using this tab, you can specify destination web servers for which Burp will directly pass through a TLS connection.

 You can also control some specific details of Burp Proxy's behavior by using this tab.